ptommasi/Guides/HTTPS on Synology DSM/readme.md

 In this guide we are not going to configure an ACME server or anything like that, but rather an offline container which just signs URLs.
 If the container dies, HTTPS will still work.
 If the NAS gets disconnected, HTTPS will still work.
 It's just the simplest, so we are not leveraging the full capabilities of the Certificate Authority, but just going for a basic configuration.

+As a bonus step, there is also a final note on how to configure https on your SRM 1.2.x too (e.g. Synology rt2600ac).
+Be aware that the next SRM (1.3, the one rt6600ax is based on) might be different (and actually more flexible).

 Before starting
 ---------------
 This guide need you to have basic proficiency in a couple of areas: